 We recommend burglary rated jewelry safes for any content over $1,000.
 We are lucky enough to be carrying a fantastic line of Burglary rated jewelry safes from Burg Wachter that are smaller safes, but built still built tough enough for protection of their content.
 For collections over $10,000 though you will really want to consider upgrading to a BF-Rated American Security Safe, a TL-15 burglary vault, or for maximum anti-theft protection, a TL-30 burglary vault.
 These high security safes are big and their weight per square inch are as good as they get.
 Jewelry stores use TL-30 safes to protect their jewelry.
 So if you're placing a lot of valuable jewelry into the safe, find the space and get a high security safe.

 For data storage, you want a business safe with both fire and burglary protection.
 Many come with water protection as well.
-Fire protection should be at least 2-hours to sustain the heat generated and length of burn of large building fires.
+Safes for data protection should have at least a 2-hour fire rating to sustain the heat generated and length of burn of large building fires.
 Take a close look at the temperature the safe was rated at as office building can burn hotter than the 1200 degrees cheap safes are rated out.
 Many business safes also have a drop rating.
 This is the rating that the safe will drop from without breaking open.
 The most common drop rating is 30 feet.
 Data safes are ideal but large business safes and gun safes are used frequently because you get a lot more space for only a bit of additional cost.

 Gun safes can offer both burglary and fire protection.
 Gun safes come with a wide range of options depending on your needs.
 If your main interest is simply to keep young children away from the firearms, low end and less expensive safes will suffice.
 If you are protecting a valuable collection the larger burglary rated and fire protected safes may be desired.
 We see many homeowners and businesses use gun safes to protect cash, valuables, and paperwork because the price per square inch is inexpensive when compared to other safes.